pdxmph/docs_decomposer/README.markdown

 # Docs Decomposer

-Inventory a corpus of documentation by breaking each page down into
-its:
+The Docs Decomposer is an inventory tool for documentation at Puppet Labs.
+With it, you can:

+- Import the pages and content from a given Puppet Labs project or upstream.
+- Flag, comment on, tag, and assign risk/priority to each page
+- Review each page with the option to quickly reveal only:
   - Heading structure (h-tags)
   - Code and command line examples/steps (pre/code elements)
   - Procedures (ordered, unordered lists)
   - Screenshots (images)

-Offer a tool to rate procedures and examples in terms of maintenance risk.

-Provide a way for multiple users to conduct reviews.

-Create unique hashes for all elements (examples, procedures, screenshots) in order to check for recurrence of elements across versions of the documentation and offer the opportunity to examine un-updated content for risk.
+It supports multiple users, each of which can leave comments or set flags under their own identity.
+Users designated as an "admin" can set the risk or priority of a page and also add/remove tags.

+## Setup

+The tool has a few rake tasks to help with setup once the app is cloned and you've run `rake db:migrate`.

+    rake setup:update_puppetdocs                           # Update the local puppetdocs repo rake setup:import_files                                # Import files from the local puppetdocs repo rake setup:import_html                                 # Import HTML for pages rake setup:import_elements                             # Import elements from page HTML rake setup:set_admins                                  # Make the tech writers admins